Date

 Student is able to :

-c) Write half equations for the discharge of ions at the anode and cathode.
+a) Identify cations and anions in an aqueous solution. b) Describe the electrolysis of an aqueous solution. c) Write half equations for the discharge of ions at the anode and cathode. d) Predict the products of electrolysis of aqueous solutions.

-e) Explain using examples factors affecting electrolysis of an aqueous solution.
+e) Explain using examples factors affecting electrolysis of an aqueous

 Activities

-Discuss the electrolysis of aqueous solution and factors affecting electrolysis in aqueous solution
+Discuss the electrolysis of aqueous solution and factors affecting

 Noble Values